-MEET YOUR DEMOCRATIC-ENDORSED CANDIDATES FOR 2025 PENNSYLVANIA JUDICIAL ELECTIONS
+CONGRATULATIONS TO OUR DEMOCRATIC CANDIDATES FOR 2025 PENNSYLVANIA JUDICIAL ELECTIONS!

 Control of the State Supreme Court